Versatile product designer with technical roots and grit.

 Senior WordPress Designer/Developer at Webolutions

-• Won two Communicator Awards: Award of Excellence in the Food & Beverage category for PotatoesUSA, and Award of Visual Appeal for Fossil Trace Golf Club, highlighting exceptional design and development skills.
+• Won two Communicator Awards: the Award of Excellence in Food & Beverage for PotatoesUSA and the Award of Visual Appeal for Fossil Trace Golf Club, both highlighting my ability to develop creative and effective web designs.

-• Delivered new websites on a weekly basis, meeting tight deadlines and maintaining high quality standards.
+• Delivered new websites every week while meeting aggressive timelines and maintaining high quality.

 7. July 2006 - December 2011